-It is estimated that between 75–90 percent of all doctor's office visits today are due to stress related conditions with ailments ranging from psychological complaints, such as anger, depression, reduced memory and lack of impulse control, to tangible physical diseases, including digestive issues, increased blood pressure and heart rate, risk of heart attack, diabetes, and let’s not forget, accelerated aging.
+It is estimated that between 75–90 percent of all doctor's office visits today are due to stress related conditions with ailments ranging from psychological complaints, such as anger, depression, reduced memory and lack of impulse control, to tangible physical ailments, including digestive issues, increased blood pressure and heart rate, risk of heart attack, diabetes.
+And let’s not forget, accelerated aging.

 Stress is triggered by the ‘sympathetic nervous system’, a part of our central nervous system, with its main hormone, adrenaline, being responsible for your body’s ‘fight/flight’ response.
 This response is vital for situation when we have to react fast (like hitting the breaks because another driver has overlooked their red light).
 It is intended to surge quickly and return to the ‘rest/digest” state shortly after, the condition our bodies are meant to be in most of the time.

-But today’s contributors to our increased stress level are most often not due to true crisis or physical threats but rather our body’s response to our own vulnerabilities.
-And with the brain not being able to differentiate between one or the other, your body will remain on high alert, constantly pumping out adrenaline.
+But today’s contributors to our increased stress level are most often not due to true crisis or physical threats but rather the stress that we create in our minds.
+And with the brain not being able to differentiate between reality and worrying thoughts about the future (or the past), your body will remain on high alert, constantly pumping out adrenaline.

 This really begs the question, do each of us have influence over how we perceive stress and therefore impact the effects on our body?
 And the science says yes!
-The National Institute of Health writes that the relationship between psycho-social stressors and disease is affected by the nature, number,…and learned patterns of coping.
+The National Institute of Health writes that the relationship between psycho-social stressors and disease is affected, among other things, by a learned patterns of coping.
 Just consider the example of having a very tight deadline to write a presentation for a meeting with your boss’ boss.
-Some people thrive on such challenge, while others become anxious and have a hard time focusing on the task at hand as they are overwhelmed with the thought of not being able to succeed.
+Some people thrive on such challenge, while others become anxious and have a hard time focusing on the task at hand as they feel overwhelmed with the thought of not being able to succeed.

 If being stressed is a lot about how we perceive situations, can we actively control how we react?
 The good news is, yes, we can.
 Cognitive behavioral therapy (CBT) is a hands-on, practical approach that refers to the process of changing your thoughts to more rational and self-supportive ones.
 The underlying assumption in CBT is that it’s not our circumstances per se that cause emotional suffering, but it’s how we interpret those situations.
 And according to Dr. Robert Sapolsky of Stanford University this continued mental training allows for new synapses in your brain to sprout and old ones to be trimmed.